jonathan-r-jones/Composable-Batch-Files/README.md

 execute a single function or be snapped together like legos to create a whole Millennium Falcon script.

+## Table of Contents

+Part I - The Problem: Many batch files have spaghetti code.

+Part II - The Answer in my opinion is functionalization.

+Part III - How customization can increase your productivity.

+Part IV - Setting Up the Repository.

-## Part I of III - The Problem?
+## Part I - The Problem?
 Most Batch Files Are A Mess

 Most batch files I've seen in the wild are pretty messy.
 They are often quite long and not well structured.
 I know this partly because I've written hundreds of them.
 For years I wrote